[Learn Korean E4] Aspirated and Tense Consonants Perfect Guide

 Lastly, we will practice together while also learning the stroke order of the characters.

-However, the actual pronunciation of them are different.
+However, the actual pronunciation of them is different.

 Because the difference cannot be shown in the alphabet, they are noted the same in the table.